 Alcohol-free events and activities are created and promoted on a consistent and ongoing basis through efforts of the Center for Student Involvement.
-The campus offers a student center, recreation center, and an alcohol-free nightclub, venues all with expanded hours.
+The campus offers a student center, recreation center, and alcohol-free venues all with expanded hours.

 ONLINE RESOURCES